google/earthengine-community/tutorials/intro-to-geospatial-analysis/index.md

 [Images - Open In Code Editor - Geometries](https://code.earthengine.google.com/b2ddaa87c13ec42b7c122eab8310a611)

 We will introduce types of geospatial data, using these data on the Earth Engine platforms, and discuss a host of functionality to visualize and analyze them.
+This workshop was originally created for a workshop during Yale-NUS Data 2.0 hackathon and then updated for Yale GIS Day 2018.

 ## Introduction
 Collection, visualization, and analysis of geographical or spatial data.